Science of Reading

 Professional Development to Help Educators Implement the Science of Reading

-When beginning their Science of Reading journey, it is imperative that educators feel confident to teach these new concepts.
-To aid in this process, educators need professional development that not only aligns with Science of Reading research but also is flexible to meet their unique needs and led by tenured experts who are able to walk them through their journeys from lesson to implementation.
+When transitioning to Science of Reading-aligned instruction, it is imperative that educators feel confident enough to apply these highly effective practices in their day-to-day classroom routines.
+To aid in this process, they need professional development that not only aligns with Science of Reading research but also is flexible enough to meet their unique needs.

-That’s why we included embedded professional development within Foundations A-Z to equip teachers with the knowledge and the confidence to teach foundational skills and build reading proficiency in their classrooms.
+That’s why we included professional development at point-of-use within Foundations A-Z to equip teachers with the knowledge and the confidence to teach foundational skills and build reading proficiency in their classrooms.
 Built on Science of Reading research, Foundations A-Z’s professional development eases the transition to explicit, systematic, cumulative instruction.

-Science of Reading research provides an immeasurable amount of guidance in helping close literacy gaps in grades K-5.
+Science of Reading research provides valuable guidance in helping close literacy gaps in grades K-5.
 When aligned with these principles, instruction becomes more effective, efficient, and purposeful.

 Resources: